sirkostya009/fido2-js/README.md

 </script>
 ```

-If you don't use a fancy CDN that automatically minifies and bundles libraries (such as jsdelivr), you will have to provide an importmap for `cbor-x`.
+If you don't use a fancy CDN that automatically minifies and bundles libraries (like jsdelivr), you will have to provide an importmap for `cbor-x`.

 ```html
 <script type="importmap">